KatjaZaitseva/community_multilayer/README.md

-# community_multilayer
-Framework of community detection methods comparison for multilayer network data structures
+# Framework of community detection methods comparison for multilayer network data structures

 The current version of the framework uses the algorithms available in R from the libraries [multinet](https://cran.r-project.org/web/packages/multinet/multinet.pdf) [1], [blockmodeling](https://cran.r-project.org/web/packages/blockmodeling/blockmodeling.pdf) [2] and [multilayer_extraction](https://github.com/jdwilson4/MultilayerExtraction) [3].
 The framework provides code with functions in which it is only necessary to load the network in a certain format, the details of which are specified in the file.
 The function will then output a modularity-based algorithm comparison table along with graphs, which can be used to determine which algorithm performs better on the loaded multilayer network.